w01fdev/cambridge-mask-stats/README.md

 # Cambridge Masks Stats
-**Program to output the wearing time and other statistics of a Cambridge N99 | FFP2 mask.**
+**Application to output the wearing time and other statistics of a Cambridge N99 | FFP2 mask.**

-the program is in the alpha phase. this means that the api will probably change often. when running it in the terminal, care is taken to maintain the syntax if possible. this description also only deals with the terminal. the api will be described in the documentation of the code, if this is necessary. it is tried to write the code in a way that it is easy to understand.
+the program is in the alpha phase. this means that the api will probably change often. the code is written in such a way that the syntax in the console is maintained or at least only minimal changes are made. this description also only deals with the terminal. the api will be described in the documentation of the code, if this is necessary. it is tried to write the code in a way that it is easy to understand.

+the application is intended exclusively for the pro version of the cambridge mask, which should be worn for a maximum of 340 hours. the minutes are calculated automatically for aqi_level higher than 2, so that the wear is displayed correctly.

 ## requirements
 ### python version